sleiendecker/wdio-intercept-demo/README.md

 # wdio-intercept-demo
-This demo uses webdriverio to launch the browser and click all the buttons for testing the AJAX calls.
-The WDIO Intercept Service is used to capture the requests + responses for each call and writes them to JSON files.
+This demo uses WebdriverIO to launch [reqres.in](https://reqres.in) and interacts with the page to call the provided APIs.
+The WDIO Intercept Service is used to capture the requests + responses and writes them to JSON files.

 ## Setup
 Fork the repo and install dependencies: